 - The third section marks the end of a participant’s life cycle.
-After 30 days, the participant no longer will receive reminders and their participation status will be completed.
+After the time expires, the participant no longer will receive reminders and their participation status will be completed.

 - If the first or second sections are assigned higher wait times than the third, the reminder/escalation mails do not go out.